Mick Herron: Standalone novels

-Although not part of the Slough House series, Reconstruction, Nobody Walks and The Secret Hours use some of the same characters and provide some character backstory.
-In story terms, Reconstruction is set before Slow Horses, whereas Nobody Walks comes after The List and before Spook Street.
-The Secret Hours is set around the time of or after Bad Actors but includes a section set well before the series begins.
+Although not part of the Slough House series, Reconstruction, Nobody Walks, and The Secret Hours use some of the same characters.
+Reconstruction is set before Slow Horses, whereas Nobody Walks comes after The List and before Spook Street.
+The Secret Hours is set around the time of or after Bad Actors but includes a section set before the series begins.